 What is the Best Flooring for Dogs

-Just like with kids, when you have pets, there are a number of considerations to take into account around the house.
+Just like with kids, when you have pet dogs, there are several considerations to take into account around the house.

 As flooring experts, a common question we get is what type of floor is ideal for households with dogs.
-While it may seem obvious that you just want a surface that your canines won’t scratch, the true dilemma goes deeper than that.
+While it may seem obvious that you want a surface that your canines won’t scratch, the real dilemma goes deeper than that.

-Even taking this into consideration, you’ll want to make sure that the floor is easy to clean for any messes that your dogs may make, and of course, you’ll want your dog to feel comfortable while walking— or sprinting— across the floor.
+Even considering this, you’ll want to make sure that the floor is easy to clean for any messes that your dogs may make, and of course, you’ll want your dog to feel comfortable while walking— or sprinting— across the floor.

 For once and for all, we’ll answer the question on all dog owners’ minds: what is the best flooring for dogs?